How to Visit Mendenhall Glacier near Juneau

 Can I take a taxi or Uber or Lyft to Mendenhall Glacier?

 A difficult thing for people to wrap their head around in Juneau is the limited availability and long wait times for on demand rides.
-Theoretically, Juneau has a few Uber and Lyft drivers, but I’ve never been able to successfully get a ride (I keep trying because I’m curious about this).
+Theoretically, Juneau has a few Uber and Lyft drivers, but I’ve never been able to successfully get a ride (I keep trying because to see what happens).
 Similar to other Southeast Alaska port towns (and lots of other places in Alaska) it’s still mostly taxis.

 So, while it is possible, I don’t recommend trying to take a taxi or ride share to the glacier.
 Go for a tour or the shuttle instead.
 Trust me on this and save yourself a big headache!